Characterizing topological order by the information convex: Introduction

-While bulk anyons (red dots in FIG. \ref{Boundary_excitations}) of a 2D topological order are created by deformable strings within the bulk (grey lines in FIG. \ref{Boundary_excitations}), with open boundaries there are also deformable strings which cannot detach from the boundary (green lines in FIG. \ref{Boundary_excitations}).
-Boundary topological excitations (purple dots in FIG. \ref{Boundary_excitations}) are created by these non-detachable strings.
+While bulk anyons (red dots in Fig. \ref{Boundary_excitations}) of a 2D topological order can be created by deformable strings within the bulk (grey lines in Fig. \ref{Boundary_excitations}), with open boundaries there are also deformable strings that cannot detach from the boundary (green lines in Fig. \ref{Boundary_excitations}).
+Some of these nondetachable strings are attached to the bulk anyons, some are attached to boundary topological excitations (purple dots in Fig. \ref{Boundary_excitations}).
 We discuss how the topological invariants of $\Sigma(\Omega)$ capture boundary superselection sectors $\{\alpha\}$, their corresponding quantum dimensions $\{d_{\alpha}\}$, and the condensing process from a bulk anyon $a$ to boundary excitations $\sum\alpha$.
-We also discuss an interesting peculiarity of certain non-Abelian topological orders, where information convex has an infinite number of extremal points.
+We also discuss an interesting peculiarity of certain non-Abelian topological orders with condensation multiplicity greater than $1$.
+In this case, the information convex $\Sigma(\Omega_3)$ has an infinite number of extremal points forming a manifold whose structure reveals the nontrivial condensation multiplicity.

+This paper is organized as follows.
+In Sec. \ref{Section_Main}, we introduce our main results using a simple example, decoupling the physics of information convex from the calculation from which the results are obtained.
+In Sec. \ref{Appendix_A}, we gives a rigorous definition of information convex $\Sigma(\Omega)$ and $\Sigma(\Omega,\Omega')$ in the context of frustration-free local Hamiltonian and explore some basic properties.
+In Sec. \ref{Quantum Double}, we provide a detailed study of information convex in the quantum double model with a gapped boundary, including the calculations and a few theorems.
+In Sec. \ref{Sec.
+K={1}}, we provide a few more results for quantum double models with a specific boundary type ($K=\{1\}$).